erigontech/erigon/docs/programmers_guide/header_download.md

 If any of these checks fail, the algorithm returns penalty object, which includes peer handle (the same as the one passed as an input), and type of fault (`BadHeader`, `DuplicateHeader`, etc.).
 The logic of deciding which fault results in which penalty is outside of this algorithm.
+**Invariant**: headers in the output chain segment must be topologically sorted, with the root being the first

 ### Handle NewBlockMsg
 **Input**: NewBlockMsg + peer handle. **Output**: chain segment or penalty for the peer handle